krzysztoffiok/twitter_sentiment/README.md

 3) After training DLLMs it is time to use them to convert tweet texts into vector representations (embeddings).
 This is carried out in Google Colaboratory or if you run locally you need to execute embed_sentences_flair.py according to instructions provided in the very same script.
 For this stage CPU is enough.
 Apart from models trained with Flair, we also create Universal Sentence Encoder embeddings which will run both with or without GPU.
 4) This section is called "PART II".
 Once the tweet texts are converted to embeddings Machine Learning classification can be carried out.
 Google Colaboratory can be used here as well or if you run locally please use tweet_sentiment.ipynb (jupyter notebook).
 Before the actuall Machine Learning classification is done, un the same scripts we also compute vectors by means of simple Term Frequency modelling.
 In the repo we also provided Linguistic Inquiery and Word Count (LIWC) features computed for all analyzed tweets.
 Once the selected classification models are trained it is also possible to visualize explanations of model predictions.
 This is carried out as well in the same scripts used to carry our Machine Learning classification.

+## Acknowledgment
+This research was carried out as part of the N000141812559 ONR research grant.

 ## Citation:<br/>
 If you decide to use here published code or our dataset please cite our work in the following manner:
 (please contact us directly at this time since the paper is still in preparation).